ex0b1t/gorc-action/README.md

 ### `organization`

-**Required** The name of your GitHub organisation to apply the changes to.
+**Required** The name of your GitHub organization to apply the changes to.

 ### `github-token`